What is a franchise?

 What royalties should apply in my franchised business?

 Royalties provide the franchisor with an ongoing revenue stream that funds the delivery of franchisee support services over the term of the franchise.
 What percentage it should be and how it should be calculated depends on many factors including whether the franchisor makes money on the supply of goods to the franchisee among other things.
-Determining the formula for calculating the royalty is an important component of the Franchise Strategy Business Plan.
-To discuss how to develop a Franchise Plan, contact WFD’s National Franchise Manager, Colin Crawford on 0425 838 800.
+Determining the formula for calculating the royalty is an important component of the Franchise Implementation Strategy Plan.

 Should I use Master Franchising to expand interstate or overseas?